patrick21081995/VISKOSITAS/README.md

 All references used in mathematical and computational modeling, database, data analysis and computational model construction can be seen in the work of Duchesne et al. (2013) and/or Anjos undergratuate thesis (2021).
 The synthetic minority oversampling technique for regression with Gaussian noise (SMOGN) (SEE References below) was used as an over-sampling technique to balance the data.

-A GUI application can be downloaded in Versions > VISKOSITAS_Beta_0.4.0.exe.
+A GUI application can be downloaded in Versions > VISKOSITAS_Beta_0.4.0.exe (updates can be seen in versions_upate).

-0.4.0 (November 7th, 2021)

-- use of 20 lines, instead of 30 lines of the previous version, inducing greater performance and reducing execution time;
-- time execution ("Time execution (s)"), at the bottom of the application, can now be copied and pasted to check the speed of VISKOSITAS.
-- addition of 1 more example, in Steelmaking, in a slag SiO₂-CaO-MgO-Al₂O₃.
-- in the Help menu, the options are introduced: - "Base File (.csv)", where a file can be downloaded to be used as a basis for VISKOSITAS calculations.
-The .csv file has 20 different data of Yang et al. (2021) paper (SEE References below); - "Errors and Exceptions", introducing errors and exceptions in the programming and GUI of VISKOSITAS.

-(other updates can be seen in versions_upate)

 Contact: